hyweljohnllewellyn/hywelme/_posts/2023-04-22-why-i-love-octopus-energy.md

 ![Gas generation declining over last 10 years in UK]({{site.baseurl}}/assets/2023/octopus-energy-intelligent-price-reduction.png)

 Also, when using their [Electroverse](https://electroverse.octopus.energy/sign-up?referralCode=neat-bee-361) app, the bill is consolidated anong with my home energy making it simple.
-Best of all, most of the chargers that are suported have an 8% discount as an Intelligent Octopus user.
+Best of all, most of the EV chargers have an 8% discount as an Intelligent Octopus user.

 [Octopus](https://share.octopus.energy/neat-bee-361) also have the best export tarriff fo solar.
 On average I'm getting 12.86p/ KWh on their Agile Outgoing tarriff.
 Only Tesla Powerwalls offer more.